wilsonmar/wilsonmar.github.io/_posts/2023-01-01-k8s-operators.md

 <img alt="k8s-operator-registry-capabilities-384x370" width="384" height="370" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672899605/k8s-operator-registry-capabilities-384x370_uka3ju.jpg">

-At time of this writing (January 2023), there are less than 300 vs. thousands in hub.docker.com and terraform.io modules.
+At time of this writing (January 2023), there are less than 300 vs. thousands in hub.docker.com,  terraform.io, etc.

-https://operatorhub.io/getting-started illustrates the different capability levels:
+QUESTION: What are all the Operators that are needed to achieve full production utility within an enterprise?

+The different capability levels are <a target="_blank" href="https://operatorhub.io/getting-started"> illustrated by this</a>:
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672899456/k8s-operator-2814x1154_g4ueml.jpg"><img alt="k8s-operator-2814x1154.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672899456/k8s-operator-2814x1154_g4ueml.jpg"></a>

 ### From Helm to Ansible to Golang